#EmployerBrand: Attracting Talent With Social Media

-Brian Vigeant, founder of the social media platform Culture HQ — offering TA leaders more tools and customisation than traditional social media — recently spoke to us about the power of storytelling in employer brand messaging and had plenty to say about what employers should be looking to promote on social media sites.
+Brian Vigeant, founder of the social media platform Culture HQ — offering TA leaders more tools and customisation than traditional social media — recently spoke to us about the power of storytelling in employer brand messaging and had plenty to say about how employers should approach recruitment marketing and social media.

 “If a company has done a lot of the work upfront, including the employee value proposition — the brand pillars, the values, the personas — then from there, it's basically just representing those core things on their platforms.

-Many of the larger social media pages from major companies offer a balance between themes and teams.
+Many of the larger social media pages from major companies successfully strike a balance between themes and teams.
 BMW Careers on Facebook, with over 400,000 likes and four to five posts per week, displays many of the values that the car manufacturer is keen to be associated with: futuristic thinking, green technologies, intelligent designs.
-Both within and alongside its job advertisements, each of these themes is represented in a number of different ways through product teases, concept art and big smiles at awards ceremonies.
+Both within and alongside its job advertisements, BMW represents each of these themes in a number of different ways through product teases, concept art and big smiles at awards ceremonies.

-But BMW mixes these themes with insights from its teams, including employee stories and ‘day in the life’ videos that take a deep dive into what a specific role may entail, from signing in to signing off.
+But BMW mixes these themes with insights from its teams, including employee stories and ‘day in the life’ videos that take a deep dive into what each specific role entails, from signing in to signing off.
 The ambitious overarching themes of technological horizons and a brighter future can certainly help to motivate prospective talent, but it’s in the day-to-day subtleties that prospects can truly begin to understand where they fit into the bigger picture.

-Much like careers sites, however, a high volume of impressions is not as important as conversions – particularly those of high-quality applicants.
+Much like careers sites, however, a high volume of impressions is not as important as conversions, especially for high-quality applicants.

 While it may be tempting to cast the net as wide as possible and tempt in a large crowd with memes and punchy tweets, chasing the viral moment can lose the essence of what a company is about.
 Furthermore, prospective employees that apply because of a stilted impression of what the company is about are far more likely to drop out further down the line, costing valuable time and resources to the recruiters.